 In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers.
 The amendment is effective retrospectively for fiscal years (and interim reporting periods within those years) beginning after December 15, 2017.
 Management currently is evaluating the impact that the adoption of this standard will have on our consolidated financial statements.
+We expect to have this evaluation completed in the fourth quarter of 2016.

 In January 2016, the FASB issued ASU 2016-01, Recognition and Measurement of Financial Assets and Financial Liabilities.
-The amendment addresses certain aspects of recognition, measurement, presentation and disclosure of financial instruments.
-The amendment is effective for fiscal years (and interim periods within those years) beginning after December 15, 2017 and will result in a cumulative-effect adjustment to the balance sheet as of the beginning of the fiscal year of adoption, except for one provision relating to equity securities without readily determinable fair values, which provision will be applied prospectively.
+The amendment addresses certain aspects of recognition, measurement, presentation and disclosure of financial instruments and is effective for fiscal years (and interim periods within those years) beginning after December 15, 2017.
+The amendment will result in a cumulative-effect adjustment to the balance sheet as of the beginning of the fiscal year of adoption, except for one provision relating to equity securities without readily determinable fair values, which provision will be applied prospectively.
 The amendment is not expected to have a material impact on our financial condition or results of operations.

 In February 2016, the FASB issued ASU 2016-02, Leases.
 The amendment requires recognition of lease assets and lease liabilities on the statement of financial condition and disclosure of key information about leasing arrangements.
-Specifically, this guidance requires a lessee of operating leases to recognize on the statement of financial condition a liability to make lease payments and a right-of-use asset representing its right to use the underlying asset for the lease term.
-For leases with a term of twelve months or less, a lessee is permitted to make an accounting policy election not to recognize lease assets and lease liabilities.
+Specifically, this guidance requires an operating lease lessee to recognize on the statement of financial condition a liability to make lease payments and a right-of-use asset representing its right to use the underlying asset for the lease term.
+However, for leases with a term of twelve months or less, a lessee is permitted to make an accounting policy election not to recognize lease assets and lease liabilities.
 The amendment is effective for fiscal years (and interim periods within those years) beginning after December 15, 2018 and requires lessees to recognize and measure leases at the beginning of the earliest period presented in the financial statements using a modified retrospective approach.
 Management currently is evaluating the impact that the adoption of this standard will have on our consolidated financial statements.